Will Texas Turn Blue in 2024?

 Gen Z

 The Gen Z population (born between 1997-2012) in Texas is an unknown sleeping giant.
 In the 2022 midterms, 77% of national Gen Z voters voted Democratic.
 Locally, in Texas, there are 6.8 million Gen Zers, with only California having a larger population.
 In Texas’ 2022 midterm elections, 22% of Gen Z voted, a number that will increase over time as more of them turn 18.
 A modest 10% increase in their turnout could dramatically shift the election results in our state and create a very tight presidential race.
-Our household alone has 3 young adults who will be voting in their first presidential election, all Democrats of course.
+Our household alone has 2 young adults who will be voting in their first presidential election, all Democratic of course.

 The Hispanic Vote